What a Science Teacher Job Entails

 Turn teaching science into a finer science: get information on science teacher education, careers and salary.

-Science teachers not only help answer questions, they inspire their students to seek out the answers for themselves.
+A science teacher not only helps answer questions, they inspire their students to seek out the answers for themselves.
 A science education includes subjects such as chemistry, physics, biology, marine science, astronomy and other courses on the physical sciences.

 Through lab experiments, field trips, mixed media materials and computer research, you’ll have the opportunity to encourage students to explore the natural world around them and learn new and evolving scientific theories.

 Here are other typical responsibilities of a science teacher: